flavin27/music-freshman-report/README.md

 # Music Freshman Report

 ## Goal
-The goal of this project is to fetch data from music entrance exams results and generate a web app to display the results.
+Fetch data from music entrance exams results and generate a web app to display the results by instrument.

 ## Technologies